-Under the Management of Health and Safety Regulations 1999, any activity identified as constituting a significant (medium/high level) risk to the health and safety of employees or other users (pupils, contractors, parents, visitors), has to be assessed and control measures devised, documented (if repeated/ on-going) and implemented - if the activity itself cannot be discontinued or substituted by a safer one.
-It should be monitored and reviewed.

-If the risk is minimal (low level) it should be noted as such, and the activity should be monitored.
-No documented system is required unless and until some relevant change occurs and alters the level of risk (to significant).

-A Risk Assessment will be completed for any potentially harmful plant, machinery, equipment, activity, substance, product, material, etc. by all persons who are responsible for areas (teaching and non-teaching) where such risks are identified.

-The Health and Safety Officer, DFO, Deputy Head, Head of Pre-Prep (they may delegate to the H&S officer) and Estates Director are responsible for ensuring that the Risk Assessments are carried out and reviewed on an annual basis.
+- 34.1 Under the Management of Health and Safety Regulations 1999, any activity identified as constituting a significant (medium/high level) risk to the health and safety of employees or other users (pupils, contractors, parents, visitors), must be assessed and control measures devised, documented (if repeated/ on-going) and implemented if the activity itself cannot be discontinued or substituted by a safer one.
+It should be monitored and reviewed. - 34.2 If the risk is minimal (low level) it should be noted as such, and the activity should be monitored.
+No documented system is required unless and until some relevant change occurs and alters the level of risk (to significant). - 34.3 A Risk Assessment will be completed for any potentially harmful plant, machinery, equipment, activity, substance, product, material, etc. by all persons who are responsible for areas (teaching and non-teaching) where such risks are identified. - 34.4 The Head of Compliance, DFO, Deputy Head, Head of Pre-Prep and Estates Director are responsible for ensuring that the Risk Assessments are carried out and reviewed on an annual basis.
+Heads of Departments are responsible for completing and updating the risk assessments on an annual basis or as soon as a change in procedure or equipment is made.
 For off-site activities risk assessments must be carried out before each trip and signed by each member of staff attending.
 See Guidelines on Off-site activities for further information.